 Interviewing

-• STAR Method – Students will reflect on their experiences and learn how to craft a story and how to appropriately articulate the story to employers through the STAR method.
+• STAR Method – Students will reflect on their experiences and learn how to craft a story and appropriately articulate the story to employers through the STAR method.
 Students will develop at least 10 STAR stories.

 • Big Interview – Students will learn how to utilize technology as part of their interview experience and become familiar with asynchronous interviewing which has become a recent trend in employer recruiting.